Waste Handling: Best Practices 🗑️

 Click on the blue button to learn more.

 As I have stated above, one tiny, wrong move in dealing with rubbish and you risk compromising both the people and the environment.
-Collecting trash, as one might know, is not a black and white course of action.
+As one might know, collecting trash is not a black-and-white course of action.
 Some businesses, for example, use hazardous materials that become waste at the end.
 And, when the handler mismanages the waste, it compromises the health of the handler and its surroundings.
 That is why it is a must to abide by a set of procedures in handling waste.

-As you may all know, there are many hazardous waste materials that exist.
-Examples include any type of e-waste, aerosol cans, some types of light bulbs like CFLs and the fluorescent ones, kitchenware, and many others.
-It is very important that these types of waste, among the others, are properly administered.
+As you may all know, many hazardous waste materials exist.
+Examples include any type of e-waste, aerosol cans, some types of light bulbs like CFLs and fluorescent ones, kitchenware, and many others.
+It is very important that these types of waste, among others, are properly administered.

 Additionally, dangerous waste is not limited to hazardous ones.
 Sharp and heavy materials should also be considered when collecting waste.

 So, how do you properly handle waste?
-Let me discuss in the following section.
+Let me discuss this in the following section.

 As with the other stages, utmost care is required in handling hazardous waste.
 As a waste management company, they must train all their workers to handle hazardous and non-hazardous waste alike.
 They should comply with the rules and regulations.